Actyx/actyxos_data_flow/README.md

 ## Building the Docker app

-Build the binary with
+Build the binary and docker image on Linux with

-    cargo build --release --examples

-then add it to your running docker daemon with

-    docker build . -t machine-dashboard
+    cd machine-dashboard-app
+    ./build.sh

 then package it into an ActyxOS app and deploy it with